 No further action is needed on this screen beyond hitting continue.
 These are the only 2 items I will be sending in this shipment, so I will be moving on to the next steps.
 But, if you wanted to add more items to this shipment, you can repeat the steps above that I used to add the Brita pitchers to this plan.
 So, I am ready to hit continue.
 I am now taken to this screen.
 Here’s what’s next:

-I am now taken to this page to determine who will label the products I am sending to amazon.
-You have the option of letting amazon label your products for $0.20 per item, or you can do it yourself for your cost of the labels and printing.
-In this case I will label the products.
+I am now taken to this page to determine who will label the products I am sending to Amazon.
+You have the option of letting Amazon label your products for $0.20 per item, or you can do it yourself for your cost of the labels and printing.
+In this case, I will label the products.
 I use these for labeling my products.
-My printer is an Epson Workforce 645 and it works good for me to print these labels.
+My printer is an Epson Workforce 645 and it works well for me to print these labels.
 Here is a picture of what the printed labels look like and how I apply them (use the labels to cover the upc code) to the items:

 So, I printed and applied my labels, and then press continue: